-- Deadline to register for one course in any term end of the 4th week of any term; - Deadlines for Senior (Grade 11 and 12) course withdrawals end of the 5th week of any term. - Withdrawals that occur after this point will appear on a student's transcript.
+- Deadline to register for one course in any term; - Deadlines for Senior (Grade 11 and 12) course withdrawals.
+Withdrawals that occur after the deadline will appear on a student's transcript.

 7.7: Late and Missed Assignments

 Students are responsible not only for their behaviour in the classroom and the school but also for providing evidence of their achievement of the overall expectations within the time frame specified by the course teacher.